parekhjigar/Traffic-sign-classifier-cnn/README.md

 The dataset is a subset of Belgium Traffic Sign Classification Benchmark.
 Its resolution has been downsampled to 28x28 pixels to make dimensions of dataset consistent.
 Firstly, the original directory structure has been modified manually for training both the models.
 The root directory has the folders of signs for training to sign classifier and the root directory has the folders of shapes for the shape classifier.
 Now, I appended the images and labels to an array using the PIL library that copied all the image content into an array named “training_data”.
 Although the provided images were already grayscale, but their shape had 3 channels, so I converted its channel to 1.

 2. **Pickle Data:**
 Pickling data is basically to serialize and deserialize any python objects to byte streams.
 Here, I'm pickling the training_data list so that I can unpick the byte stream whenever required.
 The google colab kernel clears all the data and variables each time it is restarted and the data needs to be loaded to memory every time which is very time consuming.
-• Saving all the raw pixel data of the sign images in a 4D array named “feature.pickle" and "feature-shape.pickle" which consists of (No. of images, width, height, colour channels)
-• Saving index of categories(shape and sign) that maps to each images in a 1D array named “labels.pickle" and “labels-shape.pickle”
+Saving all the raw pixel data of the sign images in a 4D array named “feature.pickle" and "feature-shape.pickle" which consists of (No. of images, width, height, colour channels).
+Saving index of categories(shape and sign) that maps to each images in a 1D array named “labels.pickle" and “labels-shape.pickle”.
 So, by unpicking this data, we get the images data in the form of numpy arrays and can perform operations on it easily.

-Normalization:
+3. **Normalization:**
 Data normalization is very essential step while building an image classifier.
 It is performed to make sure that each input pixel has a similar distribution of data.
 Moreover, it is ideally better to have all the images with same aspect ratio.
 As I want all the pixel numbers to be positive so I scaled it between the range 0 to 255 by dividing every image data by 255.
 This will further make the convergence faster while training the network.

-Splitting data:
+4. **Splitting data:**
 The Training set is used to train the actual model.
 75% of the data is used for training.
 The Validation set is used to give us biased evaluation of the trained model.
 15% of data is used for validation.
 The Test set is unseen by the model while training, so it is used for the final evaluation of the model.
 10% data is used for testing.
 This splitting of data is performed using train_test_split of sklearn library.

-Distribution of data:
+5. **Distribution of data:**
 By plotting the distribution graphs, it is clearly visible that the dataset is very unbalanced across all the classes in the training set for both the models.
 Considering the sign model, the category of sign “stop” has only 43 images meanwhile the category of sign “warning” has 695 images.
 On the other hand, the category of shape “hex” has only 43 images meanwhile the category “round” has 1760 images.
 This may certainly lead our model to make biased decisions towards the classes which have more data, hence over-fitting the model.
 So, to evaluate this, I have chose to train models first with this distribution itself, and later perform data augmentation and train another set of model and compare between the two.

 ## Data Augmentation: